-SUGAR DIVISION:
+SUGAR DIVISION

-The price of sugar cane is notified by the Government of Sindh whereas the selling price to sugar is left open to the market forces.
-As a result of bumper crop, the production of sugar is increased considerably whereas the consumption pattern remain unchanged.
-This situation affects the price of sugar in the markets.
-Crushing season 2019-20 has since been commenced and it is expected that the production of sugar would be less than last year.
-Government of Sindh has notified the price of sugarcane at Rs.192/= per forty kg. vide notification No.8(142)/S.O(Ext)2019-20 dated December 9, 2019 as against Rs.182/= notified last year.
-Due to shortage of raw material in the franchise area, the mill has to purchase cane from far area for which transportation cost is paid in addition of the cost of cane.
-All these factors increase the cost of production.
+The price of sugar cane is notified by the Government of Sindh whereas the selling price of final product is left open to the market forces.
+As a result whenever there is bumper cane crop, the production of sugar is increased considerably whereas the consumption pattern remains unchanged.
+This situation affects the price of sugar in the markets and vice versa.
+Crushing season 2020-21 has since been commenced and it is expected that the production of sugar would be slightly higher than last year.
+Due to good rainfall in the province the recovery rate is also expected to enhance than last year.
+During the crushing season 2019-20 the growers were paid higher cost of the cane due to scarcity of the same.
+The Government of Sindh has notified the price of sugarcane at Rs.202/= per forty kgs vide notification No.8(142)/S.O(Ext)2020-21 dated November 23, 2020 as against Rs.192/= notified last year.
+Cost of production is enhanced when the growers are reluctant to sell their crop at notified price and the company has no option but to pay additional cost in order to run the factory at economical scale.